What Happens After 2 Years of Employee Health and Wellness Programs?

 There is one weakness that almost all employee health and wellness programs have.
 After 30 years of evaluating dozens and dozens of programs it has become clear that it is difficult to impossible to get large groups of employees to reach and maintain a healthy body weight.
 The obesity epidemic is caused by a variety of cultural factors and helping employees lose weight has proven to be exceptionally difficult.

 While the workplace wellness statistics suggest that helping people improve blood cholesterol, blood pressure, and blood glucose is possible, helping people lose weight and keep the weight off has proven to be hard to do.

-If the focus of your wellness program is to help individuals reach and maintain a healthy body weight you should prepare yourself to be disappointed.
+If the focus of your employee health and wellness program is to help individuals reach and maintain a healthy body weight you should prepare yourself to be disappointed.
 The unhealthy culture that surrounds most of us makes it extremely difficult to lose weight, in fact, most people in the United States and in the industrialized world gain weight every year.

 The purpose of the study was to determine if the employees were able to adopt and maintain healthy behaviors for at least 24 months.
 This is a tall order given the pressures that we all experience to be unhealthy.